 Laura shook her head from one side to the other, with her eyes closed, trying to come up with a plan.
 "Get me Captain Agathon...
 And once I am on the baseship, tell Bill where I am and why.
 Will you do that, please?"

 The blonde nodded.
 "Yes, I will.
 And..." she started, but stopped suddenly, not knowing if it would be right to continue.
 Laura's warm smile encouraged her to do so.
-"Take care of you and the Old Man's daughter.
+"Take care of yourself and the Old Man's daughter.
 He's going to have me personally killed if anything happens to any of you."

 Laura's smile widened, touched by Kara's concern.
 "I will.
 Don't worry."